A master plan for the revival of the Karachi Circular Railway

 So far, no one.

-The Government of Sindh had a couple of years back passed an
+The Government of Sindh had a couple of years back passed an ordinance

-and implementation.
+implementation.
 Also, the federal government must gift the required

-railway line to the City Government so that the implementation of the Master
+railway line to the City Government so that the implementation of the

-Plan can become relatively affordable.
+Master Plan can become relatively affordable.

-The process for the creation of an effective KMTA and the
+The process for the creation of an effective KMTA and the transfer

-delays to the implementation of the Master Plan recommendations.
+the implementation of the Master Plan recommendations.

 There is a tendency in Pakistan today to hand over the building